WatchWhirl/Whirl/README.md

 npm run watch

+Step 8 (Production):

+npm install pm2 -g

+cd server

+pm2 start app.js

 Step 9:

-go to localhost to see the login, register an account and login to view the rest of the pages
+go to localhost or domain to see the login, register an account and login to view the rest of the pages

 Step 10: